shejz/Santander-Value-Prediction/README.md

 ## Model
 **LightGBM Time-Series**

-Reformat the training and test sets by:
+**1**.
+Re-format the training and test sets by:
-(A) Adding the train and test leaks as new metadata features in the train and test sets (B) Loading the feature-scoring results for the desired time-series reconstruction configuration and integrating the highest-scoring features into the training and test sets (C) Loading and integrating the pre-calculated row-wise metadata into the train and test sets (D) Reduce the training and test sets to only include the newly-added features indicated in items (A) through (C)
+- (A) Adding the train and test leaks as new metadata features in the train and test sets
+- (B) Loading the feature-scoring results for the desired time-series reconstruction configuration and integrating the highest-scoring features into the training and test sets.
+- (C) Loading and integrating the pre-calculated row-wise metadata into the train and test sets
+- (D) Reduce the training and test sets to only include the newly-added features indicated in items (A) through (C)
-(E) Note that item (B)’s action can easily be modified to include the entire feature set rather than features that have been pre-scored
+- (E) Note that item (B)’s action can easily be modified to include the entire feature set rather than features that have been pre-scored

+**2**.
+Scale the training and test sets to zero mean and unit variance with respect to the training set features
+3. Tune a LightGBM regressor while monitoring the training and validation root mean squared error (RMSE)
+4. Make predictions on the test set using the trained LightGBM regressor

 |Model|Public score|Private score|Final rank|
 |---|---|---|---|